WAC PROFILE:

 Cindy Herbert, Computer Science

 Cindy has been integrating writing into her computer courses for well over a decade.
-The projects she has designed typically invite students to explore real-world topics related to the technology they are going to be using in their daily lives no matter what profession they end up pursuing
+The projects she has designed typically invite students to explore real-world topics related to the technology they are going to be using in their daily lives no matter what profession they end up pursuing.
+What is your best or favorite writing assignment/activity/course project that you have issued in your time at Longview?

 My favorite writing assignment is one I am currently using with my online CSIS 115, Introduction to Microcomputer Applications course.
 The blog exercise focuses around the topic of social networking.
 Students are asked to read the article "Some ditch social networks to reclaim time, privacy" by Marco R. della Cava.
 Students are to respond to questions such as "What positive and negative impacts have social networks, like Facebook, had on our culture?
 On your communication?"
 Students are also required to provide a reaction response to other students’ postings.
 This gives them a hands-on experience with blogging and commenting.